thedaviddias/bfdes.in/posts/create-a-class.md

 \end{aligned}
 ```

-The optimization problem reduces to a variant of the Multiple-Choice Knapsack Problem where each "price" `P[i][j]` may be real-valued, but all the "objects" have a common weight of 1.
+Thus the optimisation problem reduces to a variant of the Multiple-Choice Knapsack Problem where each "price" `P[i][j]` may be real-valued, but all the "objects" have the same weight -- 1.

-This simplification enables us to devise a more straightforward algorithm than that reported in research papers, such as that of [Bednarczuk E. (2018)](https://doi.org/10.1007/s10589-018-9988-z) and [Pisinger D. (1995)](https://doi.org/10.1016/0377-2217%2895%2900015-I).
+This simplification, courtesy of the problem domain, enables us to devise a more straightforward algorithm than that reported in research papers, such as that of [Bednarczuk E. (2018)](https://doi.org/10.1007/s10589-018-9988-z) and [Pisinger D. (1995)](https://doi.org/10.1016/0377-2217%2895%2900015-I).

 1. Sort the modifications in descending order of price `P[i][j]`
 2. While modification slots are still available, select the next modification `(i, j)` provided: